Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Proofs

 Since we assume the $m$ trajectories are sampled uniformly, we know that $P(E_{\tau_{i}}) = (1 - 1/|\mathcal{T}|)^m$,$P(E_{\tau_{i}}) = (1 - 1/|\mathcal{T}|)^m$ and $P(E_{\tau_{i}} \cap E_{\tau_{j}}) = (1 - 2/|\mathcal{T}|)^m$.
 This follows from the fact that for $E_{\tau_i}$ to occur, any trajectory except $\tau_i$ can be sampled.
 Therefore, the probability that both appear at least once is the complement:

-Let $Q(m)$ be the number of edges in $G[W]$ and let $\mathbb{1}[e \in G[W]]$ be the indicator function for the inclusion of edge $e$ in the $G[W]$.
-By linearity of expectation, then we have for arbitrary $x$ the following number of distinct bounds:
+Let $Q(m)$ be the number of edges in $G[W]$ and let $\mathbbm{1}[e \in G[W]]$ be the indicator function for the inclusion of edge $e$ in the $G[W]$.
+By linearity of expectation, then we have for arbitrary $x$ the following number of upper bounds, counted with multiplicity:

 \end{proof}